 STRAW MARKS which are lines in the glass caused by premature solidification where the molten glass was snipped from the gathering rod with cool metal shears when the mold was full; lines also formed on the surface during the cooling process.

 TOOL MARKS from implements used to form the edge or influence the shape.

 MOLD ISSUES related to filling and release such as incomplete or malformed edges, rough seams, extra glass at seams; webbed, incomplete or pulled edge points.

 COOLING ISSUES such as uneven legs, slanted stems or a bowed base (causing rocking), surface lines and heat checks.

 Production issues in the extreme may be undesirable, but they do not qualify as "damage" and will be found to some degree on nearly all antique glassware.
 Issues of MAJOR wear and production flaws will be mentioned and photographed.

-For Best Assessment of Condition Please carefully review images and see our grading scale in the photos.
+For Best Assessment of Condition Please carefully review images.
 Remember the pictures are part of the description and offer the best overall evaluation for condition, and one person's acceptable age issues with a vintage item can differ to the next.